y-samy/acad/Undergraduate - Alexandria University/Level 0/EMP-017/cheatsheets/series/series.typ

 b_n = 2/mu integral_0^mu f(x) dot cos(n omega_0 x) dif x $
 === Special Cases
 Special cases of the fourier series may include one or two specifically oriented repetitions within one period.
 For example, in a cosines-only function, one half of the period is mirrored in the other half.\ In the following examples and drawings, the center of the period is assumed to be the origin.\
-Whenever that is not the case, you should either shift the origin to be at the center of the period, or replace all the short forms like:
+Whenever that is not the case, you should either shift the origin horizontally to be at the center of the period, or replace all the short forms like:
 $ a_n = 1/(p\/2) integral_0^(p) f(x) dot cos(n omega_0 x) dif x $
 with their original form, as in:
 $ a_n = 1/("half period") limits(integral)_#box(width: 1em, [full~period], inset: (x: -14pt, y: 1pt)) f(x) dot cos(n omega_0 x) dif x $